jparras/jparras.github.io/_pages/about.md

 ## Latest news

-* In 2024, we have submitted a new [preprint](../publications):
+* In 2024, we have published [preprint](../publications):
-    - SAVAE: Leveraging the variational Bayes autoencoder for survival analysis, preprinted to *ArXiv*.
+    - MOSAIC: An Artificial Intelligence–Based Framework for Multimodal Analysis, Classification, and Personalized Prognostic Assessment in Rare Cancers, in the journal JCO Clinical Cancer Informatics.